DallasO/Code-Samples/README.txt

 More about me:  I am an Information Systems graduate, with an emphasis in
                 Systems Development, from the University of
                 Wisconsin-Eau Claire.
-I graduated in December 2014 And currently live in Reno, NV.
+I graduated in December 2014 And currently live in Bothell, WA.

+                My current position is working as a Freelance Web Developer in Bothell, WA.
+I am working with 1 other developer who owns his own company and has had an increase in business so brought me on to help decrease his load.
+The clients we work with are throughout the US and also Australia.

-                My most recent position was with Apex Performance Solutions in Reno, NV working as a contractor with Microsoft.
+                My previous position was with Apex Performance Solutions in Reno, NV working as a contractor with Microsoft.
 Here I Used SQL to generate reports in Excel and created multiple webpages with ASP, HTML, CSS, and D3.js.
 These webpages